-The key requirements of "reform leadership" and "functioning management system" are at the heart of PAR policy and are critical in ensuring it is actually implemented and does not remain only on paper.
-The following chapter defines the five principles for strategic framework of PAR.
+The key requirements of "reform leadership" and a "functioning management system" are at the heart of PAR policy and are critical in ensuring it is fully implemented.
+This chapter defines the four Principles for the strategic framework of PAR.

-Key requirement: The leadership of public administration reform is established and the strategic framework provides the basis for implementing prioritised and sequenced reform activities aligned with the Government's financial circumstances.
+Key requirement: The leadership of public administration reform and accountability for its implementation is established, and the strategic framework provides the basis for implementing prioritised and sequenced reform activities aligned with the government's financial circumstances.

-Principle 1: The Government has developed and enacted an effective public administration reform agenda which addresses key challenges.
+Principle 1: The government has developed and enacted an effective public administration reform agenda which addresses key challenges.